Pojetta/probability-stream-06-joannafarris/README.md

-# probability-stream-06-joannafarris
+## probability-stream-06-joannafarris

-Plan and draft a custom streaming data project.
+P6: Plan and draft a custom streaming data project.

 ---

-## P6: Probability Stream
+# Probability Stream with Random Outcomes

 This project simulates dice rolls as a continuous data stream using a Python generator.

+It demonstrates how random outcomes converge toward expected values over time.

 The consumer reads each event as it arrives, updates running counts, and calculates live proportions for all six faces.

 A Matplotlib animation displays these proportions as an updating bar chart, showing how the distribution of rolls gradually converges toward the expected probability of **1/6 per face**.